parsakhaz/object-detect-video/README.md

 # Promptable Video Redaction with Moondream

 This tool uses Moondream 2B, a powerful yet lightweight vision-language model, to detect and redact objects from videos.
 Moondream can recognize a wide variety of objects, people, text, and more with high accuracy while being much smaller than traditional models.
+The tool also provides comprehensive visualization capabilities for analyzing detection patterns.

 [Try it now.](https://huggingface.co/spaces/moondream/promptable-video-redaction)